dstodev/factorio-server/README.md

 ## Backups

-This script creates a backup of important server files to `./backups/`:
+To backup important server files, run:
 `./script/backup.sh --force`

 Backups are created automatically when the server is stopped via `stop-server.sh`.